 - You do not need to be a member of the Sangha to join us in any of our events.
 However, a free membership is available to help deepen your commitment to meditation and the Sangha, as well as to have voting privileges in yearly elections, and more.
 Ask on a Monday evening for a membership form or see it online.

 Sangha Support (Dana)*

-The Buddhist Sangha of Bucks County offers our weekly meetings, programs, and retreats through the volunteer efforts of members and the Board.
-We rely on your weekly donations to pay the rental fee for this space.
-Our teachers and leaders receive no payment for their instruction: in the tradition of dana (generosity) they are supported solely by your voluntary donations.
+The Sangha offers our weekly meetings, programs, and retreats through the volunteer efforts of members and the Board.
+We rely on your weekly donations (dana) to pay the rent and provide various programs.
+Our teachers receive no payment for their instruction, however in the tradition of dana (generosity) they are supported solely by your voluntary donations.

 May your generosity be a spontaneous expression of gratitude.
 We have a donation box on the lobby table with the order of service booklets.
 Your donations are tax deductible and we can provide tax receipts on request.

 The Buddhist Sangha of Bucks County is fortunate to have teachers visit us from time to time and share the dharma with us.
 Click to see a page is dedicated to sharing information about them.